Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Construction of a L -algebra

-The hypotheses of Cartan's theorem are now satisfied. \end{proof} The following proposition gives a natural condition which implies a decomposition as asked in Question \ref{question}. \begin{proposition} Let $M$ be a Riemannian symmetric space.
+First, since $\varphi$ is a Lie algebra isomorphism and an isometry for any $X,Y,Z,T\in T_pM$.
+Parallelism of the Riemann tensor (Equation \eqref{eqpara}) implies that for any radial geodesic $c\colon [0,r]\to M$ with $c(0)=p$, $i_t\circ R_{\dot{c}(t)}=R_{\dot{c}'(t)}\circ i_t$ (see proof of Proposition \ref{global} for the computation) and the hypotheses of Cartan's theorem are now satisfied.
+This shows that $B(p,r)$ and $B(p',r)$ are isometric and thanks to Proposition \ref{global}, $M$ and $M'$ are isometric. \end{proof} The following proposition gives a natural condition which implies a decomposition as asked in Question \ref{question}. \begin{prop} Let $M$ be a Riemannian symmetric space.
 If there exists a dense increasing union of totally geodesic subspaces of finite dimension containing a point $p\in M$, then there is an orthogonal decomposition